JihadRusnanda/learn-playwright/README.md

 - Jest test results and coverage reports in `jest-results/` directory
 - Test videos in `videos/` directory
 - Screenshots in `screenshots/` directory (on test failure)
+- GitHub Actions artifacts in `artifacts/` directory (when running with act)

+## CI/CD Optimizations

+The project includes several optimizations for faster CI/CD execution:

+1. **Dependency Caching**: Node modules and Playwright browsers are cached between runs
+2. **Composite Actions**: Reusable setup steps to avoid duplication
+3. **Conditional Installation**: Dependencies are only installed when the cache is missed
+4. **Parallel Test Execution**: Tests can be run in parallel for faster execution
+5. **Optimized Artifact Handling**: Artifacts are only uploaded when necessary

 ## Dependencies